 The infamous taskbar has been the single-most standout feature of a Windows desktop.
 Some compare it to MacOS’ dock but the taskbar is in fact way more essential to a Windows PC.
 Not only does house the Start button, pinned apps, and shows currently open windows, it also includes the system tray.
 Barring the global menu that MacOS has, the Windows taskbar includes everything else in a single bar at the bottom of your desktop.
 It still does not feel cluttered and I call that impressive.
 But the taskbar has always stuck out like a sore thumb.
 No wonder users have been looking for ways to make the Windows 10 taskbar completely transparent.
 This search has long been on way before Windows 10, in fact.

-Introducing rainmeter, and the incredible customizability it brings to the Windows desktop.
-We have actually done that before so we won’t really be introducing rainmeter again.
-If this is the first time you’re hearing about it you can visit this link and find out more about it.
-We have even covered 5 rainmeter skins you should give a try, after installing rainmeter of course.
+Introducing Rainmeter, and the incredible customizability it brings to the Windows desktop.
+We have actually done that before so we won’t really be introducing Rainmeter again.
+You can read more about Rainmeter set up and its customization in our dedicated article.
+We have even covered 5 Rainmeter skins for Windows you should give a try, after installing Rainmeter of course.

 When you have Rainmeter installed, all you need is the TranslucentTaskbar 1.2 rainmeter module by arkenthera.